What are the 5 phases in the Software Development Life Cycle (SDLC)?

 2. Designing the product architecture

 During the design phase, lead developers and technical architects create the initial high-level design plan for the software and system.
-This includes delivery of requirements used to create the Design Document Specification (DDS).
+This includes the delivery of requirements used to create the Design Document Specification (DDS).
 This document details database tables to be added, new transactions to be defined, security processes, as well as hardware and system requirements.

 3. Developing and coding

-In this phase the database admin creates and imports the necessary data into the database.
+In this phase, the database admin creates and imports the necessary data into the database.
 Programming languages are defined by requirements.
 Developers create the interface as per the coding guidelines and conduct unit testing.
 This is an important phase for developers.
-They need to be open minded and flexible if any changes are introduced by the business analyst.
+They need to be open-minded and flexible if any changes are introduced by the business analyst.

 Testers test the software against the requirements to make sure that the software is solving the needs addressed and outlined during the planning phase.
 All tests are conducted as functional testing, including unit testing, integration testing, system testing, acceptance testing, and non-functional testing.